How Does Viagra Work and Some More Viagra Facts

 Viagra is a notable method of treating impotence.
 It works by boosting blood flow to the penis.
 Typically, it begins to function between 30 and 60 minutes after a dose.

 If Viagra does not work for you, consult a healthcare professional.
-You may need to increase your dosage or try different ED treatments.
+You may need to increase your Viagra dosage or try different Erectile Dysfunction treatments.

 Frequently Asked Questions